MuirTheMage/ProbabilisticFireAnalysis/README.md

 ## Under the Hood

-For an explanation of the method please see the write up included as **ApplicationWriteUp.pdf**.
+For an explanation of the method please see the write up included as [Application Write Up](https://github.com/MuirTheMage/ProbabilisticFireAnalysis/blob/master/ApplicationWriteUp.pdf).